 - Our guide to the best Airbnb Alternatives, to help you get the best lodging, whatever your budget

-And that sums up our visit and hopefully gives you plenty of ideas for things to do in Savannah for 2 days (or more)!
+And that sums up our visit and hopefully gives you plenty of ideas for things to do in Savannah for your trip!
 Have you been to Savanna?
 Do you have any tips for where to eat, where to stay or what to do in Savannah?
 Do share them in the comments below!